 Investacast uses the investment casting process to fabricate a great range of products and components, from small aluminium washers to explosion proof enclosures for oil rig CCTV systems.
-The advantages of the process include accuracy of design, integrity of cast, versatility of production and low cost repeat runs.
+The advantages of the process include accuracy of design, the integrity of cast, the versatility of production and low cost repeat runs.

 The investment casting process, otherwise known as Lost Wax casting, can be traced back nearly 5000 years ago which allows the creation of solid objects from moulds.
 Ancient societies used bees wax to cast everything from small pieces of jewellery to large statues.

 During the 20th Century the bees wax has been replaced with more modern polymer containing waxes that maintain good surface finishes and excellent dimensional stability.